 a life where your kids are confident, happy, & healthy from spending more time outside...where they look at trees instead of screens & they gain an understanding of our worldly rhythms...a place where kids of all ages can be themselves & gather to learn & encourage each other with out the pressure of schedules & tests.

-Our meetups are all about the exploration of our surroundings - which include practical nature activities that are hands-on and also stem off into other areas of learning.
+Our meetups are all about the exploration of our surroundings - which include practical nature activities that are hands-on and also stem off into other subjects of learning.
 No adult or child can fail at forest school.

 • Focus on creating a connection between the student and nature by encouraging exploration, risk play, respect for nature, and participation within achievable tasks and activities.

 • Help students develop confidence and creativity by teaching practical outdoor skills and cycles of nature.

 • Meet regardless of the weather or season (with the exception of severe storms.)
 Research has shown that being outside and active improves mental and spiritual health, communication skills, and social relationships, among other things.

 • Develop confidence and self-esteem through learner inspired, hands-on experiences in a natural setting.

 • Believe that risk is more than just potential for physical harm, but a place for holistic growth.
 There are risks in everything we do, and we grow by overcoming them.